ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 Juniper® vSRX is available for vCenter Server with NSX-T instances.
 In the vCenter Server NSX-V instance, the Juniper vSRX virtual appliance might be deployed:

 * On the consolidated or management cluster - The Juniper vSRX protects the traffic to your workload VMs.
-* On the edge gateway cluster - The Juniper vSRX appliances protects the vSphere hosts and the workload VMs in the same data center PoD.
+* On the gateway cluster - The Juniper vSRX appliances protects the vSphere hosts and the workload VMs in the same data center PoD.

 The migration approach would be to: